NormanLo4319/SFSU_Economics_Python_Workshop/README.md

 IV.
 Create Data Visualization Using Matplotlib
 V. Build Simple Linear Regression Model with StatsModels

-For demonstration purpose, it is suggested to have Anaconda installed on the machine to follow the demo.
+For demonstration purpose, it is suggested to have Anaconda installed on the machine to follow the workshop demo.
 Here is a brief installation instruction for Anaconda:

 Note: The Python version in this documentation is up to 3.7, but you can definitely go with the newest version offered on Anaconda official website.